ghc/ghc/README.md

     $ ./configure
     $ make         # can also say 'make -jX' for X number of jobs
     $ make install

+  On Windows, you need an extra repository containing some build tools.
+  These can be downloaded for you by configure.
+This only needs to be done once by running:

+    $ ./configure --enable-tarballs-autodownload

 (NB: **Do you have multiple cores?
 Be sure to tell that to `make`!** This can save you hours of build time depending on your system configuration, and is